Please note this event has been rescheduled from 2 December 2020 and 1 March 2021. It will now take place in our Cafe Bar space.

 Due to covid-19 restrictions we’re only able to operate pre-booked table service in our bar area so we’ve put together food and drink packages to enjoy ahead of each concert.

-The package for one or two people can be booked online with your ticket order, please also advise our team of any allergies.
+This package for one or two people can be booked online alongside your ticket order, please also advise our team of any allergies.